 Across Africa, online learning is becoming more prominent for many nations.
 For example, in Tanzania, the THL e-learning program was established to enable secondary school students to use information technology in a more practical manner, through access to online quizzes, exams and tests.
 In Nairobi, Kenya, The African Virtual University was established in 1997, to deliver higher education learning programs to students through the use of digital technology.
 The organization uses virtual learning as a means of making education more accessible to the African continent, regardless of gender, race, religion or geographical locality.

-Improving educational outcomes for students in developing countries comes down to a combination of factors, including teacher recruitment and training, classroom capacity, availability of teaching resources, and the implementation of better support systems and technology.
-Online teaching, and assessment, eliminates the stress associated with cramped classrooms and lack of resources, and can vastly improve educational outcomes.
+Improving educational outcomes for students in developing countries comes down to a combination of factors, including teacher recruitment and training, classroom capacity, availability of teaching resources, and the implementation of better support systems and technology, including e-learning.

-On a global scale, children are growing up in an environment where digital technology is a fundamental part of communicating and developing with others.
-More needs to be done to target children who currently exist outside the clutches of the education system, such as those living in developing countries.
+Children these days, across the world, are growing up in an environment where digital technology is a fundamental part of communicating and developing with others.
 Integrating digital technology into the African education system offers huge potential for social and economic growth across the continent and can be seen as a powerful tool for developing the minds of children in these areas, so that they may make future contributions to an educated and skilled workforce.

-Unfortunately, access to higher education is competing with other main concerns such lack of food, energy shortages, and illness, and unless these factors change, then not much is likely to change.
+Unfortunately, access to higher education is competing with other main concerns such as political instability, lack of food, energy shortages, and illness – unless these factors change, then not much is likely to change.